Nixinova/InlayRegex/readme.md

 ## Usage

-The extension activates when the document is saved.
-Hover over a regular expression literal and to be shown several possible matches of that regular expression.
+Simply hover over a regular expression literal in one of the following supported languages to be shown up to five possible matches.

 ### Supported languages
-- JavaScript
-- JSX
+- JavaScript + JSX
-- TypeScript
-- TSX
+- TypeScript + TSX
 - CoffeeScript
 - Ruby
 - Groovy